-The class weeks will run from the first Sunday night at 11:59 pm (August 23rd) until the following Sunday night at 11:59 pm.
+The class weeks will run from the first Sunday night at 11:59 pm (Jan.
+10th) until the following Sunday night at 11:59 pm.
 The Blackboard shell for this class is organized by weekly modules for clarity of expectations.
 What is listed here is a topical outline with major assignment due dates.
 I reserve the right to pace the course differently if something unusual occurs or if I believe your learning will be enhanced by doing so.
 Weekly readings will be posted for that particular week under weekly assignments.
-Please realize that the semester schedule is compressed to end classes before Thanksgiving.
-The same amount of instructional material/time is included between August 24th and November 24th.

 THIS IS INTENDED TO BE AN OVERVIEW ORGANIZED WEEKLY!
 DISCUSSION BOARDS WILL BE ASSIGNED MOST WEEKS DURING THE SEMESTER.
 You should watch the weekly modules on BB to see discussion instructions.
+All listed dates are from Monday of that week until the following Sunday.
+Specific assignment dates will be given.

-Week 1 - Aug.
-24th Course orientation, expectations/introductions?
-What is healing?
+Week 1 - Course orientation, expectations/introductions?

+Jan.
+11-17 What is healing?
 What are our goals for intervention?
 What are the ethical principles of intervention with these types of clients?
-What is the scope of loss & trauma for kids?
-Drop/Add Period Ends Aug.
-28th at 4pm.
-Week 2 - Aug.31 st Grief Primer; Meaning Reconstruction; Crisis Planning; Trauma-informed Care Offering presence and companioning.
-Offering socially just and culturally competent practiceshow does culture &amp; ethnicity play a role?
+What is the scope of loss & trauma for kids, the importance?

+Drop/Add Period Ends Jan.
+15th at 4pm.

+Week 2 -

+Jan.
+18-24 Grief Primer; Meaning Reconstruction; Crisis Planning; Trauma-informed Care

+Offering socially just and culturally competent practices...how does culture & ethnicity play a role?

 Action Assignment #1 (+25 points)

-Week 3 - Sept.
-7th Resilience; How does gender/religion & spirituality play a role in healing?
-Week 4 - Crisis Teams & Communication; Technology & Grief Support Sept.
-14th Crisis Intervention Action Assignment #2 (+25 points) Week 5 - Sept.
-21st Attachment & Coping; Parents & Children Losing Each Other Last Day to withdraw from the university with a prorated tuition and fee adjustment is Sept.
-28th!
-Week 6 - Sept.
-28th Task-based approaches to intervention; Death of a Child/Sibling Action Assignment #3 (+25 points) Week 7 - Oct.
-5th Two-track model of loss.
+Week 3 - Jan.
+25-31 Resilience; How does gender/religion & spirituality play a role in healing?
+Offering presence and companioning .
+Week 4 - Crisis Teams & Communication; Technology & Grief Support Feb.
+1-7 Crisis Intervention; Current crises as examples Action Assignment #2 (+25 points) Week 5 - Feb.
+8-14 Attachment & Coping; Parents & Children Losing Each Other Last Day to withdraw from the university with a prorated tuition and fee adjustment is Feb.
+12th!
+Week 6 - Task-based approaches to intervention; Death of a Child/Sibling Feb.
+15-21 Action Assignment #3 (+25 points) Week 7 - Feb.
+22-28 Two-track model of loss.
 Developmental perspectives on grieving - children & adolescents.
 The impact of adverse childhood experiences (ACE's).
 Loss of a parent in childhood.
-Trauma in youth.
-Week 8 - Oct.
-12th Primer on School Crisis Response; Special Populations of Youth Prevention, Intervention, Post-vention; Last Day to withdraw from the class with a WC is Oct.
-16 th !
-Week 9 - Group Interventions Oct.
-19th Action Assignment #4 (+25 points) Week 10 - Oct.
-26th Psychological First Aid principles.
+Week 8 - March 1-7 Primer on School Crisis Response; Special Populations of Youth Prevention, Intervention, Post-vention; Trauma/suicide in youth.
+Last Day to withdraw from the class with a WC is March 5 th !
+Week 9 - Group Interventions March 8-14 Action Assignment #4 (+25 points) Week 10 - March 15-21 Psychological First Aid principles.
 Trauma-informed care in schools.
-Week 11 - Nov.
-2nd Family Interventions; Military Families/Children Action Assignment #5 (+25 points) Week 12 - Nov.
-9 th When Risk indicates referral/complications; Suicide Week 13 - Nov.
-16th The function of rituals - what is closure?
+Week 11 - March 22-28 Family Interventions; Military Families/Children Action Assignment #5 (+25 points) Week 12 - March 29- April 4 When Risk indicates referral/complications; Suicide Week 13 - April 5-11 The function of rituals - what is closure?
 The use of expressive arts interventions.

-Week 14 - Compassion fatigue & self-care.
-Our own grief.

-Nov.
-23rd Bridging research & intervention; CLASSES END NOV.
-24TH- FINAL PROJECT DUE AT 11:59 PM
+- Week 14 - Compassion fatigue & self-care.
+Our own grief. - April 12-18 Bridging research & intervention; CLASSES END April 20th- FINAL PROJECT DUE AT 11:59 PM